MythlineStudio/THE-SCRATCH/The_Scratch_macOS/README_MACOS.txt

 followed by a space.

+Now drag the entire:

+THE_SCRATCH_macOS

-Then drag the THE_SCRATCH_macOS folder into Terminal.
+folder into the Terminal window.

 Example: